marcwebbie/passpie/README.md

 [Passpie](https://marcwebbie.github.io/passpie) lets you manage your login credentials from the terminal.
-Password files are saved into [GnuPG](http://en.wikipedia.org/wiki/GNU_Privacy_Guard) encrypted files into the Database Path\_.
+Password files are saved into [GnuPG](http://en.wikipedia.org/wiki/GNU_Privacy_Guard) encrypted files into the Database Path.
 Only with the passphrase used to create the pass database you can decrypt password files.
 If you want to know more about how passpie works internally, check Under the Hood section.